YPCrumble/sentryout/README.md

   -e CMD, --cmd CMD     bash command or script to execute -c PATH, --config PATH
-                        location of Sentry configuration file --ignore-environment  do not send environment variables to sentry --ignore-exitcode     send results to sentry regardless of exit code --ignore-stderr       do not send stderr output to sentry --ignore-stdout       do not send stdout output to sentry -v, --version         show program's version number and exit
+                        location of Sentry configuration file --ignore-exitcode     send results to sentry regardless of exit code -v, --version         show program's version number and exit
 ```